nikhilnair31/DeSo/README.md

         https://medium.com/ethereum-developers/the-ultimate-end-to-end-tutorial-to-create-and-deploy-a-fully-descentralized-dapp-in-ethereum-18f0cf6d7e0e
 ## To-Do
 * General
+    - [ ] Figure out better way to route the screens
+    - [ ] Streamline how the flow works on sign out and sending to '/' path
+* Home
     - [ ] Get liking, commenting and deleting working
         - [x] Commenting
             - [ ] Include the the public key of the user for comments to?
         - [ ] Deleting
             - [ ] Include a group consensus mechanism to delete posts if flagged by enough users
-    - [ ] While the post data gets removed from GUN peers there may still remain images on Pinata
-        - [x] Kinda fixed it by getting an unpin function built on API.
-Check why it isn't working.
     - [ ] Fix the sorting order of the posts (Kinda fixed by using reverse column but check why the sort code doesn't work)
     - [ ] Instead of encrypting only the post text maybe encrypt the whole post?
+* User
+    - [ ] Allow upload of new pfp
+    - [ ] Create a page that makes individual user's content accessible
+    - [ ] Maybe use the common User page for the curr User too just including an 'Edit' button
+    - [ ] Search for all posts and then filter depending on user's public key
 * Login Component
     - [ ] Can't seem to generate duplicate users with the same username so just ensure that that's the case
-    - [ ] Allow upload of new pfp
     - [ ] Streamline
 * NFT
 	- [ ] See if to include additional data in metadata and if you can write other data into blockchain
 * Completed
+    - [x] While the post data gets removed from GUN peers there may still remain images on Pinata
+        -  [x] Kinda fixed it by getting an unpin function built on API.
+Check why it isn't working.
     - [x] Show react toast to confirm the edits were completed
     - [x] Also fix how the thing loads at the bottom of the feed instead of top
     - [x] Find a way to upload text-only posts as NFT (Maybe by using an API to format the text into a picture?)